drhspfn/maze_solver/README.md

     -   The maze is solved automatically; no player input is required.
     -   `R` key: Regenerate the maze and start from a new level.

+## Maze Generation Types

+This project provides multiple algorithms for generating mazes, each offering a unique approach to maze construction:

+1. **Random Maze Generation** (`create_maze_random`):
+   - Generates a maze using a simple randomized algorithm where each cell has a 30% chance of being a wall.
+The result is a maze with a randomized pattern of walls and paths.

+2. **Spiral Maze Generation** (`create_maze_spiral`):
+   - Creates a spiral-patterned maze.
+The algorithm works best with square grids and forms a maze that spirals outward from the center, with random variations in the spiral’s direction.

+3. **Prim's Algorithm** (`create_maze_prims`):
+   - Utilizes Prim's algorithm to generate a maze, ensuring a single path exists from the top-left to the bottom-right corner.
+This method produces a maze with fewer dead ends and a more predictable layout.

+4. **Recursive Backtracking** (`create_maze_recursive`):
+   - Implements the Recursive Backtracking algorithm, which carves passages by exploring and backtracking.
+This method is known for creating mazes with a tree-like structure and intricate, winding paths.

+5. **Rooms and Corridors** (`create_maze_rooms_and_corridors`):
+   - Constructs a maze by first creating rooms at random positions, then connecting them with corridors.
+This method is ideal for mazes that need distinct areas connected by pathways.

+6. **Growing Tree Algorithm** (`create_maze_growing_tree`):
+   - Generates a maze by iteratively growing a tree structure, where cells are added randomly and connected to the existing maze.
+The algorithm can produce diverse patterns by varying the branching factor.

+7. **Fractal Maze Generation** (`create_maze_fractal`):
+   - Uses a fractal division algorithm to create a maze by recursively dividing the space and adding walls.
+This approach results in a maze with a highly structured, grid-like appearance.

+Each algorithm can generate a maze of any specified size, providing flexibility in maze design for different use cases.

 ## Installation
 You have two options for installing and running Maze Game: